Dark Mode

 dependent variables using response curves.
 From this we can see that,

-for example, when offline_media
+for example, when offline_media is 10,

-increases by ~55.
+ecommerce increases by ~55.
 To capture non-linear

 relationships (i.e. response curves that aren’t straight lines) see the